Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Extended Experimental Setup

 \subsection{Inpainting Artifact Controls}

 To verify that our observed effects stem from OCR signal removal rather than inpainting artifacts, we conducted control experiments with three inpainting methods and a random-box baseline.

-All three inpainting methods produce similar PC1 variance (68--73\%) and intervention effectiveness ($-$64 to $-$70pp OCR drop), indicating our findings are robust to inpainting implementation.
+All three inpainting methods produce similar PC1 variance and intervention effectiveness, indicating our findings are robust to inpainting implementation.
 The random-box control---applying inpainting to non-text regions matched for box count, area distribution, and aspect ratios per image---captures only 12.3\% variance and produces negligible OCR drop ($-$0.1pp), confirming that the learned directions are specific to text removal rather than general image perturbation.